-People with disabilities our the nation’s largest minority, and the only one that any person can join at any time.
+People with disabilities are the nation’s largest minority, and the only one that any person can join at any time.
 If you do not currently have a disability, you have about a 20% chance of becoming disabled at some point during your work life.
 People with disabilities cross all racial, gender, educational, socioeconomic, and organizational lines.
 That’s why DiscoverAbility works everyday to help these individuals access the training, resources, and services they need to succeed.

 Discover Our Services